atapas/horoscope-app/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Deploy Test on real devices

+### Android

+- flutter build apk
+- flutter install -d DXEXXXXXXXXXXX [Where DXEXXXXXXXXXXX is your Device ID]

 ## Credits

 - <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 		    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 		    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>